 Subscription proceeds for the Offering will be received by the Agents, or such other registered dealers or brokers as are authorized by the Agents, and held in trust in a segregated account until subscriptions for the minimum Offering are received and other closing conditions of the Offering have been satisfied.
-If the minimum Offering is not subscribed for within 90 days after the date of issuance of the Receipt in respect of this prospectus, such Offering may not continue and subscription proceeds for such Offering will be returned to Subscribers, without interest or deduction, unless an amendment to the final prospectus is filed.
+If subscriptions for the National Class Minimum Offering or the Québec Class Minimum Offering have not been received within 90 days after the date of issuance of the Receipt in respect of the final prospectus, the applicable Offering may not continue and subscription proceeds for such Offering will be returned to Subscribers, without interest or deduction, unless an amendment to the final prospectus is filed.